-He does not send off the defender since no obvious goal-scoring opportunity has been denied.
+He does not send off the defender since no obvious goalscoring opportunity has been denied.
 If the ball strikes the defender accidentally, no offence is committed.
-A defender intentionally handles the ball inside his own penalty area and the referee awards a penalty kick.

 The goalkeeper pulls down an attacking player inside his penalty area and a penalty kick is awarded.